disagriabl/disagriabl/README.md

 ### Hi there 👋
+🏗 I’m currently building my data portfolio
+👷‍♂️ I have interest in data engineering
+🖥 I’m looking for opportunities in data science or machine learning 📫 How to reach me:
+▶ youtube / 📧 gmail: disagriabl
+linkedin : Rama Adilla Zein

 <!--
 **disagriabl/disagriabl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.